Ever get an audition or self-tape and ask yourself this question…What do I think the casting director wants to see from me?

 Exactly.
 When the shutdown first hit, and all of a sudden I had all this free time, I was really packing my days full of things to do.
 Then I wondered why I was feeling stressed out by my own schedule.
 I decided to cut it way back and focus on 1 – 3 key outcomes that I wanted to achieve that day to move me toward my future self.

-This is a great time to pick up new skills, and focus on certain specific skills that you want to improve.
+It’s a great time to pick up new skills, and focus on certain specific skills that you want to improve.
 I’ve always loved playing the guitar, and I’ve always wanted to learn music production.

 But I haven’t devoted very much time to developing either of those skills because I was always focused on my acting, singing, and dancing skills.